Looking Ahead with Our Year In Review 2021 Recap

 With our birthdays being exactly 3 months and 3 days apart, and knowing how quickly time has been moving lately, Joe was quickly feeling the pressure to return the favor.
 I ensured him that he did have to reciprocate and throw me a surprise party too.
 Instead, we agreed on a smaller gathering to celebrate my 30th birthday, and make it Gilmore Girls themed.

-The theme seemed to be the true surprise, as most were excepting me to do my typical Halloween-themed celebration or FRIENDS themed, but Gilmore Girls has a special place in my heart and it only felt appropriate to ring in my next decade celebrating this mother-daughter centric show.
-We turned the backyard into our own mini-Stars Hollow and lived our my small town TV-show dream for that night.
+The theme seemed to be the true surprise, as most were excepting me to do my typical Halloween-themed celebration or FRIENDS-themed, but Gilmore Girls has a special place in my heart and it only felt appropriate to ring in my next decade celebrating this mother-daughter centric show.
+We turned the backyard into our own mini-Stars Hollow and lived my small-town TV show dream for that night.

 Another party we got to get in was my sister’s surprise bridal shower.
 After spending most of the summer planning and creating the decorations for her party, it was such an exciting moment to see her reaction to her owl-themed shower.
 It is safe to say she had a HOOT!